mooreryan/ocaml_python_bindgen/examples/importing_modules/README.md

 ## Automating binding generation

 Running `pyml_bindgen` by hand isn't always the most fun.
 You can have Dune automatically update the bindings for you whenever the specs files change using Dune's [rules](https://dune.readthedocs.io/en/stable/dune-files.html#rule).
-The `dune` file in this directory has rules for auto-generating the OCaml modules.
+The `dune` file in the `lib` directory has rules for auto-generating the OCaml modules.
 The cool thing is that if you update one of the specs files, Dune will automatically pick up the change and regenerate the OCaml files...nice!